cnelson20/cx16os/docs/routines.md

 - Returns .A != 0 if attempt to chdir failed
 - Note: Does not determine whether the directory actually changed / was valid
 - The program can use get_pwd to see if directory actually changed

 ---

+### $9D51: wait_process
+- Halts process execution until the process in .A exits
+- Lowers process priority until routine is over (existing priority is restored)

+Return values:
+- Returns process return value in .A

+---